-A Wolfgang Digital study from last year shows that just 18% of visitors to eCommerce stores landed directly on the site.
-An overwhelming 62% of traffic comes from Google.
+How do I improve my E-commerce website’s conversion rate?
+A Wolfgang Digital study shows that just 20% of visitors to E-Commerce stores landed directly on the site.
+An overwhelming 60% of traffic comes from Google.

 Interestingly, the conversion rate on the top 10% of eCommerce sites is estimated to be over 11%.
 A major driver of this higher conversion rate is the credibility and loyalty that comes with being a well-known brand.